Tax Exempt Money Market Commentary

 by Senior Portfolio Manager Colleen Meehan

-- Investor demand and continued decreasing supply have kept yields on variable-rate demand notes (VRDNs) at historical lows.
-The SIFMA index, a weekly high-grade market index comprised of seven-day tax-exempt VRDNs produced by Municipal Market Data Group, averaged 0.05% for 2014.
-In the first quarter of 2015 the average maintained a historical low of 0.02%.
+- Investor demand, and continued decreasing supply, has kept yields on Variable Rate Demand Note’s (VRDN) at historical lows.
+The SIFMA index (a weekly high grade market index comprised of seven-day tax-exempt variable rate demand notes produced by Municipal Market Data Group) average for year-to-date 2016 is 0.04%.
 We continue to maintain high levels of liquidity and weighted average maturities within the industry averages.

 Investors interested in Dreyfus mutual funds should consider the investment objectives, risks, charges and expenses of the fund carefully before investing.
 To obtain a prospectus, or a summary prospectus if available, that contains this and other information about a Dreyfus fund, contact your financial representative or call 1-800-DREYFUS.
 Please read the prospectus carefully before investing.

 Past performance is no guarantee of future performance.

 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although money market funds seek to preserve the value of an investment at $1.00 per share, it is possible to lose money by investing in a money market fund.

 The statements and opinions expressed in this article are those of the authors as of the date of the article, are subject to change as economic and market conditions dictate, and do not necessarily represent the views of Dreyfus, or any of its affiliates.
 This article does not constitute investment advice, is not predictive of future performance, and should not be construed as an offer to sell or a solicitation to buy any security or make an offer where otherwise unlawful.
 Dreyfus and its affiliates are not responsible for any subsequent investment advice given based on the information supplied.